shawlu95/Beyond-LeetCode-SQL/Interview/03_Monthly_Active_User/README.md

 1 row in set (0.00 sec)
 ```

 A less efficient approach is to retain valid users in a hashset.
-Remember that __NOT IN__ requires full traversal of every element in the hashset for a single check (*DISTINCT* keyword turns the set into hashset, but makes no difference on the result).
+Remember that __NOT IN__ requires full traversal of every element in the hashset for a single check (*DISTINCT* keyword turns the set into hash set, but makes no difference on the result).

 ```
 SELECT *